Taiwing/snow_crash/README.md

 ## Carefully examine your surroundings (level07)

-As usual, we have a setuid binary in the home.
+As usual, we have a setuid binary in the home (see the decompiled [source code](level07/Resources/source.c)).
 This one calls the system function by directly passing it the contents of the `LOGNAME` env variable through an asprintf call with the following format: `/bin/echo %s`.
 This means we just have to do that to get the flag:

 ```shell
 # end the echo command, add a ';' separator and call getflag